r-e-d-ant/currency-converter/README.md

  currency converter using a currency converter API

-This is a simple currency converter built with Flask and a free currency converter API from : https://free.currencyconverterapi.com
+This is a simple currency converter built with Flask (Python web framework) and a free currency converter API from : https://free.currencyconverterapi.com
 To try it you must signup for your own API key,
-And it's simple go <a href="https://free.currencyconverterapi.com/free-api-key">here</a> to get one.
+And it's simple go at <a href="https://free.currencyconverterapi.com/free-api-key">here</a> to get one.

 * To run it locally: Go in terminal, in same folder and type:<br>